 DevOps is about bridging the gap between development, operations, and quality assurance.
 It helps reduce the time to market for new products without compromising their quality.

 The key DevOps principles you should follow:

-- Keep a close eye on core software metrics: delivery lead time, deployment frequency, mean time to recovery, change failure rate.
+• Keep a close eye on core software metrics: delivery lead time, deployment frequency, mean time to recovery, and change failure rate.

 SecOps is the next step for banks that aim to meet security standards by fostering automation and platform design that integrates security as a shared responsibility throughout the entire IT lifecycle.
 You can significantly minimize the risks of security incidents in deployed products (and the resulting costly penalties!) by incorporating security testing early in the application development lifecycle.